OrzMiku/Classic-and-simple-status-bars/README-en.md

 - Support Armor Toughness
 - Support Thirst levels provided Mod Thirst and Tough As Nails or Homeostatic
 - Support Dehydration (Fabric)
-- Support THE CLASS ABILITY BAR FOR THE Origins MOD；
+- Support THE CLASS ABILITY BAR FOR THE Origins MOD
-- Support Vampire mod, vampire blood-drinking slot；
+- Support Vampire mod, vampire blood-drinking slot
 - Support flamingo flight status, from Artifacts Mod
-- Support for ParCool Mod, forcing parkour physical rendering in the lower right corner (if rendering is allowed)
+- Support for parkour mod stamina (when renderType is not normal) is now displayed in a new way
 - Support for ScalingHealth Mod, Disable Its Heart Container Rendering
+- Support with the extra saturation of SuperSaturation mod
+- Support the absorption provided by BlueSkies mod, sourced from Nature Arc
+- Support the Armored energy bar of the Mekanism mod
+- Support the sandstorm status of the L_Ender'sCataclysm mod cosmetic Sandstorm In A Bottle
+- Support the Feather Endurance System brought by the Feathers mod

 ### 🖼️Photo:
   ![0](/Textures/in/0.png)